Key takeaways

 2. Address-matching test.
 Every Canadian bank runs FINTRAC-required identity and business verification before opening a business account.
 Part of that verification is cross-referencing the address on your application against your federal or provincial incorporation certificate, your CRA Business Number file, and your articles of incorporation.
 If the addresses don't match, the application pauses while you either re-file one of those records or explain the difference.
 A virtual address used consistently across all four documents avoids this entirely.

 3. "Real place" test.
 Under FINTRAC rules, banks have to satisfy themselves that a business is genuine before opening an account.
 An address that shows up as a coworking desk rental, a private residence, or a mailbox number in a UPS Store can sometimes raise a flag in this check.
-A properly licensed virtual office address at a commercial building looks the same as any other commercial tenant on the street.
+A commercial virtual address at a real building looks the same as any other commercial tenant on the street.

 Big Five banks — address policy at a glance